InstituteforDiseaseModeling/modelops-calabaria/docs/design/01-core-principles.md

 ## Common Misconceptions

 ### ❌ "Each variant needs its own wire function"

 **Reality**: All variants use the same wire.
 The wire accepts complete M-space parameters; variants just specify how to construct those parameters.
+Only when the underlying model code changes or alters its M-space model parameters do we need a new wire function.
+These changes are not *model variants* but *different models*.

 ### ❌ "Scenarios are different entry points"

-**Reality**: Scenarios are data (patches) passed to the single wire function via the `scenario_stack` parameter.
+**Reality**: Scenarios are data (config or parameter patches) passed to the single wire function via the `scenario_stack` parameter.

 ### ❌ "Transforms happen in the cloud"

-**Reality**: Transforms happen locally for optimization.
-The cloud always receives natural M-space parameters.
+**Reality**: Transforms happen locally (when it is more natural for a user to work in a transformed parameter space) or for optimization (when it is more natural to calibrate in a transformed parameter space).
+The cloud simulation service always receives natural M-space parameters.

 ### ❌ "Fixed parameters are baked into deployed code"

 **Reality**: Fixed parameters are configuration.
-The wire function receives ALL parameters every time.
+The wire function receives *all* parameters every time (in M-space).

 ## The Deployment Story